cogentcore/core/README.md

 ## Platforms / oswin

+* update clip on mac to support new mimedata interface

+* DND: store mimedata.Mimes plus a node representing current drag in the gi.Window, and add a method to start the drag passing those two -- add all other assoc mgmt etc

+* add dnd recv to textfield, treeviews

 * windows:
     + clip.Board impl
 	+ support the current HiDPI framework -- right now it is always stuck at 96dpi.